lconcia/life_sciences_ml_at_tacc/docs/section1/python_refresher.rst

 - Mutable (you can change values)
 - Keys must be unique

-Let’s create a simple English-to-Spanish dictionary:
+Let's create a simple English-to-Spanish dictionary:

 .. code-block:: python3